Sakshi7028/python_beginners-/README.md

-# python_beginners-
+# python_beginners
-python for beginners
+this file contains python projects or mini project from beginning to advance level.